1987 Stock Market Crash, History and Lessons

-The 1987 stock market crash refers to the selloff that occurred on “Black Monday,” October 19.
-It was the largest single-day decline in the history of the US stock market–the Dow Jones Industrial Average (DJIA) lost 22.6%.
+The market crash of 1987 crash refers to the selloff that occurred on “Black Monday,” October 19 1987.
+It was the largest single-day decline in the history of the US stock market–the Dow Jones Industrial Average (DJIA) lost 22.6%, 508 points.
 While it was a massive decline, it was short-lived.

 In August of 1987 the DJIA peak at 2,722 and drifted a bit lower.
 Troubles began in mid-October.
 On October 14 the DJIA dropped 3.8% and another 2.4% on October 15.
 On October 16 the DJIA fell 4.6%, which was a Friday.
 The Eastern markets were the first to open on Monday (Sunday in the US) and experienced massive selling.
 The selling continued during the London session followed by US session.